 Looking for some bargain mountain bikes?
 This is a high-level option considering its awesome quality of construction.
 Even if I prefer to lay low when riding (and in life, for all that matters), I will pretty honest here: the neon-yellow rims are pretty awesome, I must admit, that contrast with a shiny dark blue color.

-Named Excalibur, this bike from Kent seems like one of a kind, just by its name.
+Named High Timber, this bike from Schwinn seems like one of a kind, just by its name.
 They can be, at some stage, but you will end up spending twice the amount of this whole bike on some pretty good disc breaks.
 It is not worth it, for now.

-The Kent Thruster Excalibur is delivered with a handcrafted aluminum frame.
+The Schwinn High Timber is delivered with a handcrafted aluminum frame.
 It displays a front disc brake while at the rear it still has a pull brake.
 A common mistake is to think that disc brakes are the best.

 As said, this is an entry-level bike, therefore, it will not withstand very hard conditions.
 Be careful when riding.
 Otherwise, you may spend more than what you initially wanted on a bike that can be replaced after one or two years (assuming that you keep riding and that you evolve and develop).
 At the end of the day, the bike is close to perfection.